• 繁體中文 繁體中文 Chinese (Traditional) zh-hant

 Minimally Traumatic Stapes Surgery

-Dr. Shiao An-Suey, the Director of the Department of Otolaryngology at Cheng Hsin General Hospital in Taiwan, is an authority in the treatment of otosclerosis.
-He not only has the highest surgical success rate in Taiwan, but also developed the minimally traumatic stapes surgery.
-This new surgical technique decreases many postoperative complications including persistent vertigo and worsening of hearing and allows patients to rapidly restore hearing within one to two months.
+Dr. An-Suey Shiao, the Director of the Department of Otolaryngology at Cheng Hsin General Hospital in Taiwan, is a leading expert in the treatment of otosclerosis.
+Renowned for achieving the highest surgical success rate in Taiwan, Dr. Shiao has pioneered the minimally traumatic stapes surgery (MTSS) technique.

 An-Suey Shiao, Head of Department